Differences between undergraduate and graduate schools

 About the lecture

-I thought I would try to get all the credits other than my master's thesis during my first year of the master's program so that my research life would be easier later.
-In fact, professors at the graduate school recommend that you take all the required credits, such as introductions, that you can take in the first year.
-In my lab, students take a certain amount of the same lectures, so I was able to schedule all the general meetings and thesis discussions at times when those lectures were not available.
-There are fewer lectures than in undergraduate programs, so it may seem easier, but it is busy when you include research activities (searching for papers for research, working and studying, preparing for presentations at meetings, etc.), so it is important to balance lectures and research activities in a well-planned manner
+To make my research life easier later, I decided to earn all the credits I could during my first year of master's studies, excluding my master's thesis.
+In fact, professors at the graduate school actually recommend taking all the required credits, such as the introduction course, during the first year.
+In my lab, students generally take the same courses, so I made sure to schedule general meetings and research seminars during times when those courses were not available.
+While it may seem easier with fewer lectures than undergraduate studies, it's still busy when you consider research activities (researching papers for research, working, studying, preparing presentations at meetings, etc.), so it's important to plan ahead and balance your lectures and research activities.

-If it is difficult to find a fixed time each week, you can also take intensive courses.
-The Graduate School of Interdisciplinary Information Studies holds an exhibition where students from various courses come together, and these courses are also recognized as credits if taken properly
+If it's difficult to find a set time each week, you can also consider taking intensive courses.
+The Graduate School of Interdisciplinary Information Studies holds a creative exhibition, bringing together students from various courses.
+This exhibition, if properly completed, also counts as credits.

 C.K.'s timetable